-We all love a secret, a locals insider tip & whilst the Beara Peninsula is not exactly unknown its certainly less well known than its other major “ring” driving routes in Ireland’s Southwest Kerry & Dingle.
+We all love a secret, the management’s team tip is not exactly unknown its certainly less well known than its other major “ring” driving routes in Ireland’s Southwest Kerry & Dingle.
 Its intricate coast and sharp-featured mountains are a geologist’s paradise of exposed and contorted rock strata, making for dramatic scenery at almost every turn of the road.

 The Ring of Beara is to the Ring of Kerry what Arthur Avenue is to Manhattans Little Italy, Beara, even in the peak of the season, does not get Tour buses in fact you will struggle to meet even one coach on this 153 Km peninsula.
 (Kenmare – Glengarriff – Lambs Head – Kenmare) Please don’t take this to mean it’s not as beautiful or drivable because its possibly more beautiful and certainly a shorter day because of the less cluttered roads.
 I like to drive the “Ring” in a clockwise direction this ensures the passenger remains on the “seaside” for the journey.
 Setting out from the hotel in the direction of Glengarriff over the Caha Mountains and thought the Caha Pass taking in glorious Bantry Bay as you descend from the hills to Glengarriff.
 Stop here for a short Tea/Coffee at “Jim’s Café” located about 1 mile outside the village towards Bantry where they have a garden seating area perched high over the harbour overlooking Garnish Island.
 An option well worth taking in Glengarriff would be a visit to Garnish Island as described in John Brennan’s Itinerary.